Durack Carbon Project 1

 Project Information:

-Durack Carbon Project 1 is a soil carbon sequestration project located in the Tatiara District of South Australia, approximately 10 kilometers west of the regional centre of Bordertown.
-The project was registered in July 2024 and covers a project area of roughly 181 hectares.
+Durack Carbon Project 1 is a soil carbon project located approximately 10km west of Bordertown in South Australia.
+It was registered in July 2024 and covers 181.09ha.